ntumslab/DistributedTimeSeriesKNNDTW/README.md

 ## Directories

-* **supplemental_materials**: supplemental materials and detailed prove/explanation of this work. index.htm is the home page.
+* **supplementary_materials**: supplemental materials and detailed prove/explanation of this work. index.htm is the home page.
 * **code**: source code implemented for the experiments.
 * **data**: datasets used for the experiments.